 Homeric Odyssey and the Cultivation of Justice”

 This is an online lecture and discussion series organized and led by Professor Gregory Nagy, Chair of the Department of Classics at Harvard University.
 It places a special emphasis on the heroic search for the goal of social justice.
 The series is now over, but you can access the readings, lecture notes, discussion questions, oral poetry notes, links, and video.

 Read Sophocles’ famous work and explore what it reveals about ancient Greek culture.
 Grades 5 – 12.
 The goal of this activity is to gain an insight into Greek tragedy and such concepts such as fate, hubris, and (dramatic) irony.

 Greek and Roman Land Use: What Was the Difference?

-In this National Geographic lesson students differentiate between the two civilizations’ practices of land and natural resource use.
+In this lesson, which is adapted from a National Geographic lesson plan, students differentiate between the two civilizations’ practices of land and natural resource use.
 Students research Greek and Roman land use and illustrate maps with Greek and Roman land use practices.

 Interview a Famous Greek